Esma-Deda/Software_Software/README.md

 The protein interaction analysis workflow consists of the following steps:

 1.Fetching Protein Interaction Data: The code fetches protein interaction data from the STRING-DB API based on the list of specified proteins.
 The data is then processed and stored in a DataFrame.

-2.Building the Protein Interaction Graph: The fetched protein interaction data is used to construct a weighted graph, where proteins are nodes, and interactions are represented as edges.
+2.Building the Protein Interaction Graph: The fetched prot ein interaction data is used to construct a weighted graph, where proteins are nodes, and interactions are represented as edges.

 3.Visualization: The graph is visualized using NetworkX and Matplotlib, producing a plot that showcases the protein interactions.

 4.Testing: The code includes a testing module with pytest functions to ensure the accuracy of fetching data and building the graph.

 5.Object-Oriented Programming: The code implements OOP principles by defining classes for the interaction fetching, graph building, and graph visualization processes.

 6.Snakemake Workflow: The Snakefile defines rules for fetching data and plotting the graph, creating a workflow that automates the entire process.